pustotnik/zenmake/docs/config-actions.rst

         *Supported languages*: any but only in python format of buildconf file.

         Call a python function.
 It'a another way to use python function as an action.
-In this way you can use parameter ``mandatory``.
+        In this way you can use the ``mandatory`` parameter.

     ``do`` = ``pkgconfig``
         *Parameters*: ``toolname`` = 'pkg-config', ``toolpaths``,